 Bizjitsu Bizjitsu

-5 Reasons Every Jiu Jitsu Athlete Should Have Injury Insurance.
+5 Reasons Jiu Jitsu Athletes Need Personal Injury Insurance.

 Every grappler should have an injury insurance program if they train Jiu Jitsu.
 Here are 5 reasons why.....